Early life of Joseph Stalin: The Revolution of 1905: 1905–1907

 Stalin returned to Tiflis via Berlin, arriving home in June.

 For some time, Stalin had been living in a central Tiflis apartment owned by the Alliluyev family.
 He and one of the members of this family, Kato Svanidze, gradually developed a romantic connection.
 They married in July 1906; despite his atheism, he agreed to her wish for a church wedding.
 The ceremony took place in a church at Tskhakaya on the night of 15–16 July.
 In September, Stalin then attended an RSDLP conference in Tiflis; of the 42 delegates, only 6 were Bolshevik, with Stalin openly expressing his contempt of the Mensheviks.
 On 20 September, his gang boarded the Tsarevich Giorgi steamship as it passed Cape Kodori and stole the money aboard.
 Stalin was possibly among those who carried out this operation.

 Svanidze was subsequently arrested for her revolutionary connections, and shortly after her release—on 18 March 1907—she gave birth to Stalin's son, Yakov.
 Stalin nicknamed his new-born son "Patsana".

 By 1907—according to Robert Service—Stalin had established himself as "Georgia's leading Bolshevik".

 Stalin travelled to the Fifth RSDLP Congress, held in London in May–June 1907, via St Petersburg, Stockholm, and Copenhagen.
 While in Denmark, he made a detour to Berlin for a secret meeting with Lenin to discuss the robberies.
 Stalin arrived in England and Harwich and took the train to London.
 There, he rented a room in Stepney, part of the city's East End that housed a substantial Jewish émigré community from the Russian Empire.
 The congress took place at a church in Islington.
 He remained in London for about three weeks, helping to nurse Tskhahaya after the latter fell ill.
 He returned to Tiflis via Paris.

-Tiflis Robbery: 1907–09
+Tiflis robbery: 1907–1909

 After returning to Tiflis, Stalin organized the robbing of a large delivery of money to the Imperial Bank on 26 June 1907.
-His gang ambushed the armed convoy in Yerevan Square with gunfire and homemade bombs.
-Around 40 people were killed, but all of Jughashvili's gang managed to escape alive.
+His squad ambushed the armed convoy in Yerevan Square with gunfire and homemade bombs.
+Around 40 people were killed, but all of Jughashvili's rebel squad managed to escape alive.

 It is possible that Stalin hired a number of Socialist Revolutionaries to help him in the heist.
 Around 250,000 roubles were stolen.
 Service described it as "their greatest coup".

 After the heist, Stalin took his wife and son away from Tiflis, settling in Baku.
 There, Mensheviks confronted Stalin about the robbery but he denied any involvement.
 These Mensheviks then voted to expel him from the RSDLP, but Stalin took no notice of them.